GeoffCox/sterling-svelte/src/routes/(app)/topics/changelog/+page.md

 - Feature: Added valueVariant and sliderVariant props to ColorPicker to pass to variants to children.
 - Bug: TextArea allowed resize to be vertical or both when autoHeight is set.
 Fix: Correct resize when autoHeight is set.
 - Feature: Added text-underline variant to Link in Sterling Theme to support text-decoration: underline style.
+- Feature: Added switch background fill in Sterling Theme when checked to improve state visibility.

 ## 1.0.10